HefaCom/HefaCom/README.md

 ---

 ### About Me
-- 🌟 **Freelance Services:** I specialize in academic writing, data analysis, programming, and tutoring.
+- 🌟 **Freelance Services:** I specialize in technical writing, data analysis, programming, and tutoring.
 - 💼 **Professional Expertise:** Business, finance, technology, sociology, psychology, nursing, and more.
 - 📈 **Data Science:** Passionate about using Python, R, SPSS, and Tableau to extract insights from data.
 - 💻 **Tech Projects:** Skilled in developing user-friendly websites, creating visual dashboards, and leveraging machine learning for real-world applications.